yannkuesthardt/Laravel-SpamProtect/README.md

 @spamprotectJs
 ```

-***Hint:** You can override the default path to the SpamProtect JS file:* `@spamprotectJs('your/custom/path/to/spamprotect/app.js')`
+***Hint:** Optionally you can override the default path to the JavaScript file:* `@spamprotectJs('your/custom/path/to/spamprotect/spamprotect.js')`

 ## Upgrade
 <a name="upgrade"></a>
 ### Upgrade from v1 to v2
+If you used v1 in the past, you needed to publish our JavaScript to be accessible via `@spamprotectJs`.
+We have now
+added routing to the package, so you can just use `@spamprotectJs` without publishing our JavaScript first.
+If you
+have set a custom path via the blade directive or the config, remove it to get the default JavaScript via route.
+You
+may have to republish the config file, depending on your setup.

-If you used v1 in the past, you needed to install CryptoJS and require it in your own JavaScript first.
-As CryptoJS
+Additionally, you needed to install CryptoJS and require it in your own JavaScript first.
+As CryptoJS has been
-has been discontinued and most browsers offer native support with tools such as crypto, we have rebuilt this extension
+discontinued and most browsers offer native support with tools such as crypto, we have rebuilt this extension
 to work with native JavaScript.
-This means you can remove CryptoJS if not used elsewhere in your project.
+For this to work either switch to our default JavaScript using the new route or
+republish the JavaScript file yourself.
+If not used anywhere else in your project you can remove CryptoJS.

 ## Usage
 <a name="usage"></a>